keatonwalker/bike-lane-line-coverage/README.md

 line-coverage
 =========
-Supports ArcGIS versions: 10.3.1, 10.4
+Supports ArcGIS versions: 10.3.1, 10.4, 10.5

-Functions to determine the possibly identical items in two sets of lines.
+Functions to determine potentially identical lines in two different datasets.

 ### Running the script
 - Set the Workspaces for temp data and outputs.